Yulon: Philippines

 In 1999 Yulon bought a 75% ownership of Nissan's newly built production base in Santa Rosa, Laguna state.
 This occurred after the Nissan Motor Company pulled out of the Philippines after the Asian market crises caused poor sales in the country.
 In 2013, it was announced that Nissan Motor Company of Japan will be again taking over Nissan in the Philippines.
 This comes after dismal sales and poor model updates from Yulon Taiwan, which ranked Nissan Philippines well below local rivals from Toyota, Mitsubishi, and Hyundai—not reflective of its ranking as no. 6 global carmaker.

 Joint ventures

-All of Yulon's joint ventures in Mainland China are with Dongfeng Motor.
+All of Yulon's joint ventures in mainland China are with Dongfeng Motor.

 Dongfeng Yulon

 A joint venture with Chinese automaker Dongfeng, called Dongfeng Yulon (or Dongfeng Luxgen), was set up in 2009 and will manufacture Yulon's Luxgen models in China after the completion of a planned production base in Hangzhou in 2011.
 The cars will be sold in China.
-In July 8 of 2019 Luxgen signed MoU with Mongolian company AGT Auto to build its first car assembly factory in Mongolia.
+On July 8, 2019, Luxgen signed MoU with Mongolian company AGT Auto to build its first car assembly factory in Mongolia.
 Dongfeng Yulon entered bankruptcy in 2020.